puzzle/action-owasp-dependecy-track-check/README.md

 - **url**: URL of the OWASP Dependency Track server
 - **key**: KEY used to access the OWASP Dependency Track server, please not that this must no be appropiate for public repositories.
 This key is confidencial information, so we recommend to [create a secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) in the project settings.
 In the action example we use the name `SECRET_OWASP_DT_KEY` for this secret.
 - **language**: (refer to the next section)
+- **project-name** (optional): Project name to report to Dependency Track.
+Falls back to the git repository name when not specified.
+- **project-version** (optional): Project version number to report to Dependency Track.
+Falls back to the git ref when not specified.

 ## Output variables
 - **riskscore**: this variable will contain the risk score calculated by OWASP Dependency Track based on the found vulnerabilities.
 This output can be used to make decision such as notify the developer or use it as the input of the next step of the workflow.